DIY RV Camper Remodel Journey.

 The picture below, is the kitchen table, folded down into a queen size bed, with all my cushions!
 This bed was super comfy with double cushions.
 Custom black-out curtains with material I already had and double sided the curtains with red material for the exterior view.

 I had new flooring installed.. professionally!
 Love it!
-For the door, I removed the old screen door and installed this door instead.. it worked so much better!
+For the door, I removed the old screen door and installed this door ... it worked so much better!
 I just had to cut it down to size, to fit.

-Details details...
 The door had the same dirty carpeting as the walls.

 The camper door is so much better and cleaner!
 I used this, instead of the old curtain rod, to put the curtains up.

-Oh, that awning,,, I thought I was done with the camper, but when I opened it up,, it had holes in the material,, So, I ended up cutting it off, and spray painted the metal container, and figured out a way, to insert a new piece of material (something like this) into the original holder.
-I searched for a new awning to fit, but coundn't find anything so used the old hardware and added new outdoor material.
+Oh, that awning,,, I thought I was done with the camper, but when I opened it up,, the awning had holes in the material,, So, I ended up cutting it off, spray painted the metal container, and figured out a way, to insert a new piece of material (something like this) into the original holder.

 The awning getting inserted... somehow! ;()